 Always pack extra everything

 My general rule of thumb is when you think you have enough, pack more.
 You can never have enough diapers, wipes or clothes when it comes to traveling with a baby.
+Disposable diapers are better than cloth diapers when traveling.
+The last thing that you want is to be washing dirty diapers while traveling.
 Accidents happen, blow outs happen, clothes get messy.
 I like to pack at least one extra outfit for every day that we’re traveling.

 As for diapers and wipes, I pack extra of those too.
 I typically like to pack about a dozen diapers per day that we’ll be away from home.
 I almost always end up coming home with diapers on hand but I’d rather have too many than not enough.
 The last thing that I want is to take time away on our trip to go to the store for diapers.